steglasaurous/queuebot/queuebot/README.md

 - [ ] Add queue controls to web client
 - [ ] Allow adding songs via client?
 - [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.

+- [ ] Importers: Only report new songs imported, vs total songs
+- [ ] Spin rhythm importer: Implement song downloader to read duration and BPM data (or use API?)

+- [ ] Idea: Allow adding search filters by difficulty, so streamer can limit difficulty level being requested.

 Websocket gateway to expose queue state and changes for clients and 3rd party apps